 - Securing dismissal with prejudice of a case claiming that a wireless carrier was liable for alleged copyright infringement occurring on its multimedia messaging system.

-- Participating as amicus curiae on behalf of Internet service providers and consumer electronics manufacturers in several cases involving MP3 recordings and Internet file sharing, including the Grokster case in the Supreme Court and the Rio and Napster cases in the U.S. Court of Appeals, Ninth Circuit.
+- Participating as amicus curiae on behalf of Internet service providers and consumer electronics manufacturers in several cases involving MP3 recordings and Internet file sharing, including the Grokster case in the Supreme Court and the Rio and Napster cases in the U.S. Court of Appeals for the Ninth Circuit.

 - Representing a group of large Internet companies in the U.S. Court of Appeals for the Fourth Circuit in CoStar v.
 LoopNet to preserve important long-standing defenses to infringement.